Abram Elam: Kansas City Chiefs

 On June 5, 2012, Elam signed as a free agent with the Kansas City Chiefs to provide depth behind Eric Berry, who was returning from a serious knee injury.
 He wasn't re-signed at the end of the year.

+NFL career statistics

 Personal life

-Since 1987, three of Elam's siblings were shot to death.
+Since 1987, three of Elam's siblings have been shot to death.
 His older brother, Donald Runner, was fatally shot in 1987.
 His sister Christina, was killed in 1999.
 On May 9, 2008, his older brother Donald Elam was fatally shot; at age 14, Donald was once the youngest person ever indicted for murder in Palm Beach County, though he was later acquitted.

 On December 1, 2011, Abram's father died, and Dallas Cowboys owner Jerry Jones let Abram use his private plane to go to Florida to be with his family.
 His younger brother, Matt Elam played in the NFL for the Baltimore Ravens.

-His son, Kaiir Elam, played defensive back for the University of Florida and was selected by the Buffalo Bills in the first round (23rd overall) of the 2022 NFL Draft.
+His son, Kaiir Elam, played defensive back for the University of Florida and was selected by the Buffalo Bills in the first round (23rd overall) of the 2022 NFL draft.